Mungert69/FreeNetworkMonitorBlog/content/posts/RespondingToSecurityThreatsWithRealTimeAIInsights.md

 ### Conclusion

 Keeping your network secure against threats requires effective tools and strategies.
-The Free Network Monitor Assistant not only allows for continuous monitoring but also runs scanning operations and provides insights that can be acted upon immediately.
+The Quantum Ready Monitor Assistant not only allows for continuous monitoring but also runs scanning operations and provides insights that can be acted upon immediately.
 By harnessing the power of this assistant, you can respond to security threats more efficiently, staying one step ahead of potential intrusions.

-Explore the capabilities of the Free Network Monitor Assistant today by clicking the assistant icon at the bottom right of the page!
+Explore the capabilities of the Quantum Ready Monitor Assistant today by clicking the assistant icon at the bottom right of the page!
 Stay secure and informed!